stb-srv/wp-overlay-restaurant/README.md

-# FreeFlexOverlay Builder
+# wp-overlay-restaurant

-FreeFlexOverlay Builder combines a small page builder with an overlay search.
+wp-overlay-restaurant combines a small page builder with an overlay search.
 It ships a custom meta box powered by [CMB2](https://github.com/CMB2/CMB2) to create flexible fullwidth or grid modules on pages or posts.
 A simple JavaScript powered overlay search is included to search through a small data set which can be replaced with your own items.

 ## Features